-Donations through the The Great Give® online portal for the benefit of charitable nonprofit organizations are tax-100% tax deductible and irrevocable and will be for the unrestricted use of your chosen charity.
+Donations through The Great Give online portal for the benefit of charitable nonprofit organizations are 100% tax deductible and irrevocable and will be for the unrestricted use of your chosen charity.
 A donor cannot receive any goods or services in exchange for their gift.
-Donations will be received and receipted by The Community Foundation for Greater New Haven.
+Donations will be received and receipted by the organization(s) you choose.

-The Great Give® 2018 gifts are considered unrestricted gifts; therefore, grants by The Foundation to participating nonprofits are for general operating support.
+The Great Give gifts are considered unrestricted gifts; therefore, all gifts are for general operating support.

 Q. How will donations be distributed?

-Each donation made for the benefit of a participating nonprofit will be disbursed directly as a grant from The Community Foundation via direct deposit.
+Each donation made to the benefit of a participating nonprofit will be disbursed directly from GiveGab, net of fees, in approximately four days via direct deposit.

 Q. How much of my donation goes to the nonprofit?